-Brooke serves as the Washington, D.C., Baltimore and Virginia editor for Where.
+Brooke served as the Washington, D.C., editor for Where and is now the associate editor of National Geographic Traveler.
 Raised in Virginia and the Middle East by globe-trotting parents, Brooke had no choice but to become a travel addict.
 Wanderlust has taken her to far-flung destinations, but she proudly calls the D.C. area home.

-Brooke’s Take on D.C: I still get a thrill when I step out of my office to grab a coffee and by chance catch the presidential motorcade speeding by.
-World-class art and culture fill the Smithsonian museums, as well as off-the-Mall theaters and galleries.
+Brooke’s Take on D.C: World-class art and culture fill the Smithsonian museums, as well as off-the-Mall theaters and galleries.
 Embassies add to the cosmopolitan vibe, while entrepreneurs revitalize neighborhoods with buzz-worthy restaurants and bars.
 Yet zones of tranquility remain, like the wooded trails on Roosevelt Island.

 Brooke’s Take on Baltimore: It’s a small city with big personality.
 I appreciate the quirky side, plus the exuberance for baseball, blue crabs and craft beer.
 From Fort McHenry I like to survey the Inner Harbor and imagine the scene when Francis Scott Key penned “The Star-Spangled Banner.”